forcedotcom/cli/releasenotes/README.md

     (GitHub discussion #[2947](https://github.com/forcedotcom/cli/discussions/2947), plugin-data PR [#1110](https://github.com/salesforcecli/plugin-data/pull/1110))

+* FIX: Salesforce CLI no longer outputs the message that starts `(node:9801) [DEP0040] DeprecationWarning: The `punycode` module is deprecated.` when you're using Node.js v22 or greater and you run any CLI command.
+(GitHub issue [#2535](https://github.com/forcedotcom/cli/issues/2535), salesforce/cli PR [#1971](https://github.com/salesforcecli/cli/pull/1971))

 ## 2.68.6 (December 4, 2024) [stable]

 * NEW: (BETA) Open an agent in the Agent Builder UI with the new `open org agent` command.
 Use the `--name` flag to open an agent using its API name.
 For example: